 Current professional responsibilities

-My research investigates the effects of contemporary processes of migration and population change within urban and rural places.
-I am fascinated by the formation of new social and economic geographies that are giving rise to more exclusive, segregated, and transient societies.
-I coined the term studentification to conceptualise processes of change within university towns and cities tied to the growth of student populations and the expansion of higher education.
-To date, I have researched studentification in UK, Ireland, North America, Australia and China.
-In the rural context, my work investigates processes of rural gentrification and migration.
-I am part of an international research team (iRGENT), funded by ESRC, NSF and ANR, that is studying international rural gentrification in UK, USA and France.
+Darren is fascinated by the formation of new social and economic geographies that are giving rise to more exclusive, segregated, and transient societies.
+He coined the term studentification to conceptualise processes of change within university towns and cities tied to the growth of student populations and the expansion of higher education.
+To date, he has researched studentification in UK, Ireland, North America, Australia and China.
+In the rural context, Darren's work investigates processes of rural gentrification and migration.
+He is part of an international research team (iRGENT), funded by ESRC, NSF and ANR, that is studying international rural gentrification in UK, USA and France.
 Other current research interests focus on the impact of Housing in Multiple Occupation (HMO) and changing neighbourhoods.

 Current postgraduate research students